The RulesThe Rules

 - This event is for Scott Arboretum members only.
 Join now or volunteers will be available on Friday and Saturday to review and renew memberships or help you join.
 Please bring your current membership card to the event.

-- Perennials, tender perennials, annuals, trees, shrubs, and vegetables are all welcome.
+- Perennials, tender perennials, annuals, trees, shrubs, water garden plants and vegetables are all welcome.

 - All plants must be potted, well established, and labeled with their Latin name.
 Help with plant ID and Latin names is available during drop off.